 For example, these prohibited breeds are not banned in South Australia, but if you own a dog on this list, it must be desexed and, when not confined to your premises, it must be secured by a leash not more than two metres in length and a muzzle.

 Contact your local council if you have any questions about restricted breeds.

 As always, prevention is better than cure.
 In order to prevent dog attacks, you should maintain effective control of your dog at all times.
 What this means in practical terms depends on the breed, nature and size of your dog.

 The basic requirements for maintaining control when your pet is at home are:

 If your property doesn’t have adequate fencing or gates, you’ll need to keep your dog indoors.

 It’s also a good idea to make sure that visitors can reach your front door without coming into contact with your dog.
-This way, your dog won’t attack or escape when visitors come knocking.
+This way, your dog won’t bite, attack or escape when visitors come knocking.

 When out in public, you need to be able to restrain your dog if and when necessary.
 A leash is always a good idea; in some cases, depending on the dog, a muzzle may also be required.
 If you choose to let your dog off its leash, make sure that it’s sufficiently trained and will obey your commands.

 Dogs bring much joy to their owners.
 However, with ownership comes responsibilities that shouldn’t be taken lightly.
 Proper confinement and management will help ensure your pet stays out of trouble, and no one gets hurt.

 We have lawyers who specialise in a range of legal claims who travel to Australian Capital Territory.
 If you need a lawyer in Canberra or elsewhere in Australian Capital Territory, please call us on 1800 675 346.